scrapy/scrapy/docs/topics/settings.rst

 precedence:

  1. Command line options (most precedence)
+ 2. Settings per-spider
- 2. Project settings module
+ 3. Project settings module
- 3. Default settings per-command
+ 4. Default settings per-command
- 4. Default global settings (less precedence)
+ 5. Default global settings (less precedence)

 The population of these settings sources is taken care of internally, but a manual handling is possible using API calls.
 See the